Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 User ([customerID](), [orderNumber](), custName, custSurname, productID, subject, tier)

 Searches may also need to be made on other attributes of entities.
-In the table above, `subject`, `tier`, `productID`, `custName` and `custSurname` can be definded as the secondary key.
+In the table above, `subject`, `tier`, `productID`, `custName` and `custSurname` can be defined as the secondary key.
 These would then be indexed if specified by the user.

 ### Entity relationship modelling

 An entity relationship diagram is a way of representing the relationships between entities within a database.
 These can be:

-- One-to-one: husband to wife, country and prime minister.
-There is only one possiblility of a relationship between either entity
+- One-to-one: husband to wife, country to prime minister.
+There is **only one possibility** of a relationship between one entity and the other.
-- One-to-many: mother and child, customer and order, country and residents.
-One of these entities has many relationships between related entities
+- One-to-many: mother and child, customer and order, country and residents. **One** of these entities **has many relationships** between related entities
-- Many-to-many: actor and film, pupil and schools.
-Many of these entities have relationships between many other entities.
+- Many-to-many: actor and film, pupil and schools. **Many** of these entities have relationships between **many other** entities.

 Individual E-R diagrams may be joined up, to effectively say for the example above: